Emerging infectious diseases:

 University Diploma (D.U.)

-The UNITEID University Diploma in Emerging Infectious Diseases is open to students enrolled in one of the 19 Master's courses associated with the EUR UNITEID.
+The UNITEID University Diploma in Emerging Infectious Diseases is open to students enrolled in one of the 19 Master's courses associated with UNITEID.

 Summer school

-Focused on interdisciplinarity and with an international outlook, the EUR UNITEID doctoral program is open to both EUR UNITEID and non-EUR UNITEID students.
+Focused on interdisciplinarity and with an international outlook, the UNITEID doctoral program is open to both UNITEID and non UNITEID students.

 Continuing education